Top Economic Ebooks

 #1 New York Times Bestseller — With a new Afterword "Guaranteed to make blood boil." —Janet Maslin, New York Times In Michael Lewis's game-changing bestseller, a small group of Wall Street iconoclasts realize that the U.S. stock market has been rigged for the benefit of insiders.
 They band together—some of them walking away from seven-figure salaries—to investigate, expose, and reform the insidious new ways that Wall Street generates profits.
 If you have any contact with the market, even a retirement account, this story is happening to you.

-Principles of Economics - Saifedean Ammous Cover Art
+Basic Economics - Thomas Sowell Cover Art

 When McKinsey Comes to Town - Walt Bogdanich & Michael Forsythe Cover Art